melody97rain/multiport/README.md

 ## ⚠️ System Requirements ⚠️
 1. Minimum 1GB RAM
-2. Recommended Debian 10 for fast installation.
-Ubuntu if you want to use slowDNS but error SSH Websocket.
-3. Tested for VPS Melbi, Digital Ocean, and Centerhop.
+2. Support Debian/Ubuntu Old & Latest OS
-4. Xray-Core v1.7.5 or lower requirements for this script.
+3. Xray-Core v1.7.5 or lower requirements for this script.
 Latest Xray-Core will not support XTLS.
-5. No more updates and this thread has been discontinued.
-TQ
+4. This is latest script remodded by NiLphreakz

 ## ♦️Update & Upgrade First Your VPS for Debian 10 & 11♦️